 In this article we examine solubilizers, how to use them and review the performance of a selection of “natural” solubilizers.

 We are frequently asked how solubilizers differ from emulsifiers.
 Solubilizers and high HLB emulsifiers are both surfactants which help disperse oils in water.
 Solubilizers are more water soluble than emulsifiers and are used to incorporate very low level (usually less than 2% total lipids) into an aqueous formula such as a shampoo, shower gel, toner to obtain a transparent formula.
 The aim is usually for the formula to be clear, unlike an emulsion (with emulsifiers) which contains substantially more oils and is usually white.
-If the particle size of the dispersed (oil) phase is <100 nm, the dispersion normally appears clear.
-Typically these dispersions are used to solubilize fragrance oils into water based products and have a particle size of ~5nm.
+If the oil phase particle size is small enough it will be clear.

 How to use a solubilizer.
 The solubilizer is mixed directly with the oils and this is then added to the water.
 Generally speaking, the amount of solubilizer required will depend on the polarity of the oils to be solubilized.
 The more polar the oils, the less solubilizer is needed.
 Formulators using synthetic solubilizers usually start with three parts solubilizer to one part oil.
 For “natural” solubilizers it is recommended to start with six parts solubilizer to one part oil.
 If the product remains cloudy or oil is floating on the surface, more solubilizer should be added.

 The key historic benchmark solubilizer is PEG 40 hydrogenated castor oil.
 Many formulators also use polysorbate 20 and polysorbate 80.
 These solubilizers are synthetic and in our discussion group we are often asked to recommend “natural” solubilizers.